temporalio/proposals/dotnet/sdk-phase-1.md

 Notes:

 * We use regular .NET JSON serialization (see data conversion later)
-* Workflow attributes, and in the future workflow runtime features, are in the `Temporal.Workflow` namespace
+* Workflow attributes, and in the future workflow runtime features, are in the `Temporalio.Workflow` namespace
 * We only support workflow interfaces right now because we don't have a workflow implementation yet
   * For now, everything non-static must have some form of `[Workflow` attribute, and not have a default implementation
 * Every workflow interface must have the non-inheritable `Workflow` attribute